Middle Tennessee Scheduled Lane Closures

 The retracing of pavement markings with spray thermoplastic on various interstates and state routes in Region 3.
 MM 32-37

 - Nightly, 8 p.m. – 6 a.m.
 (Excl.
-Holiday Restrictions), There will be lane closures for mobile long line striping operations in both WB and EB directions on I-24 in Davidson County.
+Weekends) There will be lane closures for mobile long line striping operations in both WB and EB directions on I-24 in Davidson County.

 The retracing of pavement markings with spray thermoplastic on various interstates and state routes in Region 3.
 MM 37-41

 - Nightly, 8 p.m. – 6 a.m.
 (Excl.
-Holiday Restrictions), There will be lane closures for mobile long line striping operations in both WB and EB directions on I-24 in Davidson County.
+Weekends), There will be lane closures for mobile long line striping operations in both WB and EB directions on I-24 in Davidson County.

 The retracing of pavement markings with spray thermoplastic on various interstates and state routes in Region 3.
 MM 46.5 - 48

-- Nightly, 8 p.m. – 6 a.m.
-(Excl.
-Holiday Restrictions), There will be lane closures for mobile long line striping operations in both WB and EB directions on I-24 in Davidson County.
+- Nightly, 8 p.m. – 6 a.m., (Excl.
+Weekends) There will be lane closures for mobile long line striping operations in both WB and EB directions on I-24 in Davidson County.

-The resurfacing on I-24 including bridge repair from the I-40 split to the I-440 split.

-- Nightly, 8 p.m. – 5 a.m., (Excl.
-Holiday Restrictions), There will be multiple, alternating lane closures and multiple ramp closures on I-24 between the I-40 split and the I-440 split for concrete repairs.

 The retracing of pavement markings with spray thermoplastic on various interstates and state routes in Region 3.
 MM 53-57

-- Nightly, 8 p.m. – 6 a.m.
-(Excl.
-Holiday Restrictions), There will be lane closures for mobile long line striping operations in both WB and EB directions on I-24 in Davidson County.
+- Nightly, 8 p.m. – 6 a.m., (Excl.
+Weekends) There will be lane closures for mobile long line striping operations in both WB and EB directions on I-24 in Davidson County.

 The grading, drainage, construction of a retaining wall, signals and paving on I-24 at the EB exit ramp to SR 254 (Bell Rd., Exit 59)(LM 23.25 - LM 24.30)